Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: Growth of the instability

-First, we solve for the background $\phi_0$.
-If we ignore cosmic expansion and consider the small field regime, we can find the solution perturbatively as in the previous section, which is given as follows:
+where $a$ is a scale factor and $\delta\phi_k$ are the Fourier modes of $\delta\phi(x)$.
+To discuss the evolution of the fluctuations, we first solve for the background $\phi_0$.
+In the small field regime $\Phi_0/\sqrt{\alpha}\Mpl\equiv\epsilon_0\lesssim1$, the oscillation is dominated by the quadratic term and we can find the solution perturbatively as in the previous section, which is given as follows:

 where $\Phi_0$ is a constant and $\tau$ are given as